 If you are interested, please read this information sheet (PDF, 676 KB) and email CPCP@planning.nsw.gov.au for the application form.
 You must submit an expression of interest to CPCP@planning.nsw.gov.au by 27 January 2023.

 NSW Aboriginal Land Council Cumberland Plain Grant Program

-The $1 million NSW Aboriginal Land Council (NSWALC) Cumberland Plain Grant Program is open to the three Western Sydney Local Aboriginal Land Councils (LALCs) within the CPCP’s area: Deerubbin, Tharawal and Gandangara.
-This program is one of the early implementation actions being delivered under this plan in the first five years.
+The department is partnering with NSW Aboriginal Land Council (NSWALC) to deliver a $1 million grant program for the three Western Sydney Local Aboriginal Land Councils (LALCs) within the CPCP’s area: Deerubbin, Tharawal and Gandangara.

 The program aims to: